 helipad, or maneuvering area that is not associated with a specific movement

 area surface.
-Such hazards may include aerodrome closures, lighting not
+Such hazards may include (but are not limited to) aerodrome closures, lighting not

 associated with a specific movement area surface, aerodrome services (fuel,